stackhpc/ansible-role-openhpc/README.md

   * `cluster_name`: Optional.
 An override for the top-level definition `openhpc_cluster_name`.
   * `ram_mb`: Optional.
 The physical RAM available in each server of this group ([slurm.conf](https://slurm.schedmd.com/slurm.conf.html) parameter `RealMemory`).
 This is set to the Slurm default of `1` if not defined.

   For each group (if used) or partition there must be an ansible inventory group `<cluster_name>_<group_name>`.
 All nodes in this inventory group will be added to the group/partition.
 Nodes may have arbitrary hostnames but these should be lowercase to avoid a mismatch between inventory and actual hostname.
+Nodes in a group are assumed to be homogenous in terms of processor and memory.

 * `default`: Optional.
 A boolean flag for whether this partion is the default.
 Valid settings are `YES` and `NO`.
 * `maxtime`: Optional.
 A partition-specific time limit in hours, minutes and seconds ([slurm.conf](https://slurm.schedmd.com/slurm.conf.html) parameter `MaxTime`).
 The default value is